 There are multiple ways to do this trip.
 If you are chomping at the bit for a single day bike ride with nearly 80 miles of distance and 6300' of elevation gain, then I highly suggest that you start and end at Belknap Hot Springs.
 They have affordable camping available with bathrooms, showers, a beautiful garden area, and of course the hot springs pool, which is amazing after a hard day of biking.

-If you want to do it in two days, then you can either start at Sisters, Oregon or Belknap Hot Springs with a night in a location at the opposite end.
+If you want to do it in two days, then you can either start at Sisters, Oregon or Belknap Hot Springs with a night at the opposite end.
 Be forewarned that on weekends, Belknap requires a two night reservation.
 Alternatively, there are campgrounds on either side of the pass.
 The ones closest to the ends are Cold Springs Campground (4 miles west of Sisters) and Limberlost Campground (5 miles east of McKenzie Bridge).
 Both can be reserved via Recreation.gov.

 Out and back is also an option.
 Many groups and families will start at Sisters and bike up to the pass, have a long break at the observatory's parking area, and then zoom back to Sisters.
 The route up from Belknap Hot Springs (or one of the parking areas along the way up), is longer and steeper but you are traveling through a cool Cascadian forest, which slightly offsets the difficulty of the climb.